benjmin-r/squeakyvessel.com/youre-doing-it-wrong/index.md

 ### Abstract

-When I get to talk to people about the [product I'm working on](https://mein.vaamo.de/), the first thing many if not most of them ask me about is the technology stack we use.
-Often followed by our process for making the decision for that specific stack in the first place.
+When I get to talk to people about the product I'm working on (ed. the fintech startup vaamo, building a robo advisor), the first thing many if not most of them ask me about is the technology stack we use.
+Often followed by our process for makingthe decision for that specific stack in the first place.

 While a little more than two years ago, when we were making that decision, I very likely would have asked the same things, after a while I began to think,